DerGuru/The-Resonant/Chapters/P2-15 - Archive Sabotage.md

 From the far corner, something *clicked.*

 Milo’s head snapped up.
-“Did you hear—”
+“Did you hear - ”

 “It was a relay,” Jason said.
 “Or a joke.”

 They turned.
-On the wall, an old **Gen‑3 monitor** sat half‑mounted above a shelving unit—gray, scuffed, unplugged since dial‑tones ruled the world.
-A tiny LED under its bezel glowed—faint, then brighter, then a single blink like a heartbeat that didn’t owe anyone.
+On the wall, an old **Gen‑3 monitor** sat half‑mounted above a shelving unit - gray, scuffed, unplugged since dial‑tones ruled the world.
+A tiny LED under its bezel glowed - faint, then brighter, then a single blink like a heartbeat that didn’t owe anyone.

 RAE went very quiet.